-But as diligent as always, the modding community has stepped in to alleviate most of those problems -- or at least cut down on the more annoying aspects of the game.
+Despite the love it has received since launch last year, Kenshi still has some rough spots to iron out.
+As diligent as always, the modding community has stepped in to alleviate most of those problems — or at least cut down on the more annoying aspects of the game — with some handy mods.

 From recruitable prisoners to an in-game biome map and more, we've rounded up the 10 best Kenshi mods that are currently available.